mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 or a mercenary unit, it does not pay to be groggy before being inserted into a potential war zone or other environment in which alertness is required.
-Idleness among ship’s troops and marines is usually remedied with technical studies and drills that require more thinking and less action.
+Idleness among ship's troops and marines is usually remedied with technical studies and drills that require more thinking and less action.
 This does not always go over well with some of the rough-and-tumble sorts who take these roles but is attempted nonetheless.

-Ship’s troops and marines are usually accommodated in double-occupancy rooms or a barracks.
+Ship's troops and marines are usually accommodated in double-occupancy rooms or a barracks.
 Each requires a similar investment in space and life support costs but a barracks environment can foster a superior team mentality which, as every soldier knows, adds to performance and survivability in the field of battle.

-If the ship’s troops or marines are members of a military service and they are serving on a small ship, such as a close escort or patrol corvette, then they are typically organised into a light platoon, even if they are
+If the ship's troops or marines are members of a military service and they are serving on a small ship, such as a close escort or patrol corvette, then they are typically organised into a light platoon, even if they are